Quiet Riot: Johnny Kelly replaces Frankie Banali and return of Rudy Sarzo (2020–present)

 On September 9, 2020, Quiet Riot announced on their Facebook page that would continue on without Banali, who had wished that they keep the music and legacy of the band alive.
 He was replaced by Johnny Kelly, who had filled in for Banali on the band's 2019 and 2020 tours.
 The band embarked on their first tour since Banali's passing in the summer of 2021, and announced, in May of that year, that they were going to release new music in 2022.

 On August 2, 2021, Quiet Riot announced that former bassist Rudy Sarzo would rejoin the band in early 2022, once again replacing Chuck Wright.
 However, Sarzo played his first show with the band in nearly two decades at The Groove Music Hall in Woodford, Virginia on November 6, 2021.
 In December 2021, Sarzo confirmed that new music from Quiet Riot will be released to coincide with their upcoming 2022 tour: "We have a couple of surprises coming up that are already recorded.
 So they're just waiting to be released.
 We're gonna release 'em in conjunction when we start touring in February [of 2022]."
 That same month, he revealed that plans were being made to celebrate the 40th anniversary of Metal Health in 2023.

 Musical style

-Quiet Riot's music has been described as heavy metal, glam metal, and hard rock.
+Quiet Riot has been described as heavy metal, hard rock and glam metal, while their early work has been characterized as glam rock.